Loading...

 Graphic Designer, Director at 21_21 DESIGN SIGHT

 Graduated Department of Design, Tokyo University of the Arts, 1979.
 Completed Master's Degree, Graduate School, same university, 1981.
 Design activity centers on poster graphics, commodity and facility branding, and corporate identity.
 Representative works include Lotte XYLITOL gum, Meiji Oishii Gyunyu.
 Also in charge of overall supervision for NHK Educational TV programs "Design Ah!" and "Design Ah! neo."
 Author of "Sosuru shiko" (plastic thought, Shinchosha), "Māku no Hon" (book of mark, Kinokuniya shoten), "Just Enough Design" (Chronicle Books).
-Chair, Japan Graphic Design Association Inc (JAGDA).
 Awards include Mainichi Design Prize, Minister of Education's Art Encouragement Prize, Medal with Purple Ribbon.

-Humans are not the only, nor even the first creatures to influence Earth's operation.
-But we are the first with an awareness that allows us to direct future change.
+Humans are not the only, nor even the first creatures to change the Earth's operating system.
+But we are the first with self-awareness, endowed with the capacity and freedom to direct the course of future change.
+It is our turn to write the next chapter in the story.

 Shinichi Takemura